What's going to happen to Obamacare?

 With hopes of a broader package fading, though, senators from both parties are talking up bipartisan legislation.

-Senate Minority Leader Chuck Schumer, D-N.Y. acknowledged lingering problems in Obamacare exchanges and offered to negotiate on Friday once repeal as was off the table.
+Senate Minority Leader Chuck Schumer, D-N.Y., acknowledged lingering problems in Obamacare exchanges and offered to negotiate on Friday once repeal was off the table.

 Ideas mentioned by members of both parties include authorizing the cost-sharing payments Trump is threatening to cut off, a reinsurance fund to help insurers cover expensive patients, and some kind of backup option for people if they live in a county with no individual insurance plans.